Influences on Faculty Uptake from a Faculty Learning Community: STEM Teaching Learning Fellowship

 The Fellowship promotes Learning Goals Driven Design (LGDD) as the approach faculty should use to design their courses.
 The principles of LGDD are modeled after Wiggins \& McTighe’s model of Backward Design~\cite{wiggins1998}.
 LGDD is a process of designing materials that focuses on three stages: articulating learning objectives, creating the material, and collecting feedback~\cite{krajcik2008}.
-More specifically, LGDD is used in the Fellowship as a tool to have Fellows integrate 3DL into their lessons by articulating their desired 3DL learning outcomes, the evidence needed to reach those outcomes, and how the outcomes would be assessed.
+More specifically, LGDD is used in the Fellowship as a tool to have Fellows integrate 3DL into their lessons by articulating their desired learning outcomes blended with 3DL, the evidence needed to reach those outcomes, and how the outcomes would be assessed.

 Discussions and activities presented in the Fellowship are centered around the idea that assessment drives changes to instruction~\cite{laverty2014}.
 In order to change assessment and align that to instruction, the LGDD model is presented by facilitators and discussed by Fellows in meetings and in the forum.
-As part of learning about LGDD, a significant amount of time and attention is given to creating learning objectives and assessment that align with the 3DL framework.
+As part of learning about LGDD, a significant amount of time and attention is given to creating learning objectives and assessment tasks that align with the 3DL framework.
 Several meetings are spent discussing how to articulate what it is that instructors want their students to be able to do, and how those objectives would be assessed.
 After creating 3DL learning outcomes, time is spent creating assessment items that can produce evidence of achieved learning goals, and instructional materials that align with those assessment items.
 More specifically time is spent reflecting on their own assessment practices and utilizing the Three-Dimensional Learning Assessment Protocol~\cite{laverty2016} to align exam problems with 3DL.

 During the Fellowship, Fellows are asked to participate in discussions, activities, and reflections.
-One of the largest and non-trivial tasks that is given to Fellows asks them to create a 3DL unit for their classrooms using the principles of LGDD.
-The scope of the 3DL unit is left for the Fellows to decide, but the unit contained learning objectives, classroom activities/materials, and an assessment item.
+One of the largest tasks given to Fellows asks them to design materials for their course and use them in their classroom, using the principles of LGDD.
+The scope of the 3DL unit is left for the Fellows to decide, but the unit contains learning objectives, classroom activities/materials, and an assessment task.
 The application and design of the 3DL unit serves as the focus of our research.